11 Predictive modelling and machine learning

 • Handle imbalanced classes in classification problems,

-• Fit a number of machine learning models, including kNN, decision trees, random forests, and boosted trees.
+• Fit a number of machine learning models, including k-nearest neighbours (kNN), decision trees, random forests, and boosted trees, and

 • Make forecasts based on time series data.